The period for applying for the 2015 projects has now passed

 How to apply

-Applications are accepted through an online application form, which will be available when the projects for 2015 are advertised in the Autumn.
+Applications are accepted through an online application form which will be available when the projects for 2016 are advertised in the Autumn.
 Please come back then.

 You will be contacted shortly after the deadline if you have been invited for an interview.
-An interview session will be organised in March 2014 at ESAC (date TBD), where you have the opportunity to talk to each tutor of the projects you applied for.
-If you are unable to attend the interview session, telephone interviews will be held.
+An interview day at ESAC is being organised for 24th February 2015 where you have the opportunity to talk to each tutor of the projects of your interest.
+If you are unable to attend the interview session, telephone/web interviews will be held.

 How to get to ESAC